Indus Valley Civilisation UPSC Notes – Phases, Important Sites, Features

-The Indus Valley Civilization, also known as the Harappan Civilization, marks the beginning of the history of India.
-The civilization is dated between c.
+The Indus Valley Civilisation, also known as the Harappan Civilisation, marks the beginning of India’s history.
+The civilisation is dated between c.
 2600 and 1900 BCE.
 It flourished in the western part of Asia, which comes under present-day Pakistan and Western India.
-Read on to know important points regarding Indus Valley Civilization for the Civil Services Examination.
+Read on to learn important points regarding the Indus Valley Civilisation for the Civil Services Examination.

 The phases of the Indus Valley Civilisation are: